NURBS-Diff: A Differentiable Programming Module for NURBS: Abstract

 \section{Abstract}

-Recent deep-learning-based techniques for the reconstruction of geometries from different input representations such as images and point clouds have been instrumental in advancing research in geometric machine learning.
-Most of these techniques rely on a triangular mesh representation for representing the geometry, with very recent attempts in using B-splines.
-While Non-Uniform Rational B-splines (NURBS) are the de facto standard in the CAD industry, minimal efforts have been made to bridge the gap between deep-learning frameworks and the NURBS representation for geometry.
-The backbone of modern deep learning techniques is the use of a fully automatic differentiable definition for each mathematical operation to enable backpropagation of losses while training.
-In order to integrate the NURBS representation of CAD models with deep learning methods, we propose a differentiable NURBS layer for evaluating the curve or surface given a set of NURBS parameters.
-We have developed a NURBS layer defining the forward and backward pass required for automatic differentiation.
-Our implementation is GPU accelerated and is directly integrated with PyTorch, a popular deep learning framework.
-We demonstrate the efficacy of our NURBS layer by automatically incorporating it with the stochastic gradient descent algorithm and performing CAD operations such as curve or surface fitting and surface offsetting.
-Further, we show its utility in deep learning applications such as point cloud reconstruction and structural modeling and analysis of shell structures such as heart valves.
-These examples show that our layer has better performance for certain deep learning frameworks and can be directly integrated with any CAD deep-learning framework that require the use of NURBS.
+Boundary representations (B-reps) using Non-Uniform Rational B-splines (NURBS) are the de facto standard used in CAD, but their utility in deep learning-based approaches is not well researched.
+We propose a differentiable NURBS module to integrate NURBS representations of CAD models with deep learning methods.
+We mathematically define the derivatives of the NURBS curves or surfaces with respect to the input parameters (control points, weights, and the knot vector).
+These derivatives are used to define an approximate Jacobian used for performing the ``backward'' evaluation to train the deep learning models.
+We have implemented our NURBS module using GPU-accelerated algorithms and integrated it with PyTorch, a popular deep learning framework.
+We demonstrate the efficacy of our NURBS module in performing CAD operations such as curve or surface fitting and surface offsetting.
+Further, we show its utility in deep learning for unsupervised point cloud reconstruction and enforce analysis constraints.
+These examples show that our module performs better for certain deep learning frameworks and can be directly integrated with any deep-learning framework requiring NURBS.